 The Bottom Line

-Nutrition should be the main way to provide the body with essential nutrients; however, supplementation can represent a valid method.
-Although several studies support a possible role of vitamin C against mental disorders, additional research is needed in this area.
+Nutrition should be the main way to provide the body with essential nutrients; however, supplementation can represent a valid method especially when your child doesn’t eat enough healthy foods.
+Although several studies support a possible role of vitamin C reducing symptoms related mental health disorders, additional research is needed in this area.

 American Chemical Society.
 (1999, August 23).
 Scientists Say Vitamin C May Alleviate The Body’s Response To Stress.
 ScienceDaily.
 Retrieved July 27, 2021 from www.sciencedaily.com/releases/1999/08/990823072615.htm